nickdba/Retete-culinare/Meniu/coffee/limini-coffee/decaf-mexico-trials.md

 **3rd Try**

 * Grind Setting: 12
-* Temp: 89°C - 15s heat
+* Temp: 88°C - 15s heat
 * Resulting coffee: 40g
 * Brewing time: 27s

 The coffee feels like a darker roast than 3/5.
 Good with lattes and cappuccinos, less with macchiato.
-This setting is the best so far.
-I will try half step coarser and maybe ever lower temp.
+This setting is the best so far but felt sour.

 **4th Try - Selected**

+* Grind Setting: 11.5
+* Temp: 88°C - 10s heat
+* Resulting coffee: 37g
+* Brewing time: 26s

+The best so far ... still sour.
+I don't think I can get an amazing coffee out of this.

+**5th Try - Selected**

-* Grind Setting: 12.5
+* Grind Setting: 11.5
-* Temp: 87°C - 10s heat
+* Temp: 92°C - 10s heat
 * Resulting coffee:
 * Brewing time:

 ### AeroPress